 Lookout points are located at both ends of the bridge and have great views over the coast.

 Limekiln State Park is a great addition to Big Sur itinerary with plenty of small hiking trails leading to the 4 limekilns in the park.

-It also has good trails through the redwood forests.
+It also has good trails that will lead you to redwood groves.